freenas/freenas-docs/userguide/sharing.rst

    Creating a Guest AFP Share

-Click the :guilabel:`Next` button twice, then the :guilabel:`Confirm` button to create the share.
-The Wizard automatically creates a dataset for the share that contains the correct default permissions and starts the AFP service so the share is immediately available.
-The new share is also added as an entry to
-:menuselection:`Sharing --> Apple (AFP)`.

 Mac OS X users can connect to the guest AFP share by clicking :menuselection:`Go --> Connect to Server`.
 In the example shown in